Culture, Urine, Routine (REFLEX)

 People with renal disease or other illnesses that impact the kidneys, such as diabetes or kidney stones, as well as people with compromised immune systems, may be more susceptible to UTIs.

-Urine culture results are frequently interpreted in conjunction with urinalysis results, as well as how the sample was taken and whether symptoms are present.
+Culture urine routine results are frequently interpreted in conjunction with urinalysis results, as well as how the sample was taken and whether symptoms are present.
 Because certain urine samples may contain bacteria that are ordinarily found on the skin, some culture results must be interpreted with caution.

-A positive urine culture is usually defined as the presence of a single kind of bacteria growing at high colony counts.
+A positive culture urine routine is usually defined as the presence of a single kind of bacteria growing at high colony counts.
 Cultures containing more than 100,000 CFU/mL of one species of bacteria in clean catch samples that have been correctly collected usually indicate infection.
 Even if an infection is present, there may not be a large number of germs present in some circumstances.
 Lower levels can sometimes suggest infection, particularly if symptoms are present.
 Similarly, values of 1,000 to 100,000 CFU/mL may be deemed significant for samples acquired using a technique that reduces contamination, such as a sample collected with a catheter.

 Although UTIs can be caused by a variety of bacteria, the majority are caused by Escherichia coli, a kind of bacteria that is widespread in the digestive tract and frequently detected in stool.
 Proteus, Klebsiella, Enterococcus, and Staphylococcus are among the bacteria that can cause UTIs.
 A yeast infection, such as Candida albicans, can cause a UTI, but urethritis is more commonly caused by a sexually transmitted illness, such as herpes, chlamydia, or gonorrhea.

 When a culture says "no growth in 24 or 48 hours," it usually means there isn't an infection.
-If the symptoms persist, a urine culture on a new sample may be performed to test for bacteria with reduced colony numbers or other microorganisms that could be causing the symptoms.
+If the symptoms persist, a culture urine routine on a new sample may be performed to test for bacteria with reduced colony numbers or other microorganisms that could be causing the symptoms.
 Acute urethral syndrome is defined as the presence of white blood cells and low quantities of bacteria in a sick person's urine.

 If multiple different species of bacteria thrive in a culture, the growth is almost certainly due to contamination.
 This is notably true in urine samples containing Lactobacillus and/or other prevalent nonpathogenic vaginal bacteria in women.
 If the symptoms persist, the healthcare provider may order a second culture on a more thoroughly collected sample.
 However, if one species of bacteria has considerably larger colony counts than the others, such as 100,000 CFUs/mL versus 1,000 CFUs/mL, further testing to determine the dominating bacterium may be required.